nihilistau/Wi-Fi-and-Bluetooth-Tracking-rspb/README.md

 # Wi-Fi-and-Bluetooth-Tracking-rspb

 This project is about analyzing network activity for both Wi-Fi and Bluetooth in order to determine how people use the place.
-The application is developped with Dash for Python (photo below) and is on a Raspberry Pi 3B+.
+The image below describes the way the project works.
+Every minute a Bluetooth and Wi-Fi scans are done, the results are stored in two different tables in a database and then printed on a dash application.
+Everything is done using a Raspberry Pi 3B+

 ## Interface
+The application is developped with Dash for Python (photo below).

 ![Image of the interface](interfaceDetails.png)